top of page

 6. When will it be done?

 The state of Florida has completed construction of the STA.
-The U.S. Army Corps of Engineers, meanwhile, plans to complete construction of the massive reservoir by 2034.
+Thanks to a project acceleration agreement between the state of Florida and the federal government signed in July of 2025, the U.S. Army Corps of Engineers, is set to complete construction of the massive reservoir by 2029, five years ahead of schedule.

 7. Has there been progress?